Iron Behind the Velvet - Chapter 1

 The baby had taken up her brother’s wail and while Olivia crooned to the two of them, while she rocked the spindled cradle with her foot, Luke snuffled his despair into her shoulder.
 Soon exhausted, their tears fell to whimpers, then into deep, slow breaths of sleep.

-“He’s glad to go,” Olivia said.
+“He’s glad to go,” Olivia said, her chin resting on Luke's crown.
 “Maybe he’ll never really come back.
-Maybe he’ll move back Up Top, take a job ... find a new life.”
+Maybe he’ll move back up top, take a job ... find a new life.”

-“No, that’s not going to happen.
-The thought of getting back to you, back to his family here ... kept him sane last year.
-I know that.”
+not going to happen.
+The thought of getting back to you kept him sane last year.”

 “I should have told him about the baby."

-“Olivia, how can you know?
+“How can you know?
 It might have been worse for him, just as you thought.
-He just needs more time.
-This project will help him.
-He’ll see how important he is to us, that he’s needed.
-Hold on a little longer.
-It will work out.
-I know it.”
+He needs more time and this ... project will help him.
+He’ll see how important he is to us, that he’s needed.”

-“My daughter needs her name.”
+daughter needs her name.”
 Olivia blinked back fresh tears.
 “I can’t ...
 I don’t want to do that by myself.”
 She rose to carry Luke to his bed.
-“I shouldn’t have to,” she said as she passed.
+“I shouldn’t have to.”

 Catherine watched Olivia cross the room – her back strong and straight under her son’s weight, against the gravity of her disappointment.
 At his side, Olivia knelt and tucked the covers around him, loosened the damp curls from his forehead, kissed his nose ... whispered a dream to his pearl-shelled ear.
 The baby stirred and Catherine, bending close at the cradle, brushed a finger to the baby’s downy cheek.
 Her tiny rosebud lips pursed as if for a kiss.

-Catherine went to the cupboards and found a tin box layered with flat-folded, paper packages tied with string, scented with anise and caraway, lemon and ginger.
-And though the coals in the old copper brazier had died to embers, beside it, a bin was stacked with the trimmings of grapevine and rose canes.
-As she added the still-moist branches to the smoldering chips, a tangy incense filled the air and steam soon curled from the spout of the teakettle.
+In the cupboard she found a tin box layered with paper packages, flat-folded and tied with string, scented with anise and caraway, lemon and ginger.
+The coals in the old copper brazier had died to embers, but beside it, a bin was stacked with the trimmings of grapevine and rose canes.
+She added the still-moist branches to the smoldering chips and soon a tangy incense filled the air.
+Steam whistled from the spout of the teakettle.

 Lin was here for a visit, she thought.
 These are her gifts.
 I wish I’d seen her.
 Lin would have her own baby soon.
 For a moment, she allowed herself to dream.

-In two overstuffed chairs pulled close, now knee-to-knee, their hands clasped, Olivia and Rebecca spoke in soft melody, in half-sentences rich in history and smooth with familiarity.
-Catherine turned, the ache inched from her heart to her throat, and pulled a tray from a shelf, set it with a bone china teapot, with two silver spoons, with two delicate, flowered cups.
+Knee-to-knee, their hands clasped, Olivia and Rebecca sate in two overstuffed chairs pulled close.
+They spoke in soft melody, in half-sentences rich in history and smooth with familiarity.
+The ache inching from her heart to her throat, Catherine pulled a tray from a shelf, set it with a bone china teapot, with two silver spoons, with two delicate, flowered cups.
+And though they looked up in protest, though they begged her to stay, she smiled and shook her head.
+Before she turned into the corridor, she heard them talking again, intimate, in sisterly turns.

 Because I’m not going to be ... alone, she’d admitted that terrible night.